 Aside from this economic consideration, the RLE procedure is identical to cataract surgery, one of the most commonly performed of all surgical procedures.

 When having cataract surgery, you now have a few different artificial intraocular lenses (IOLs) to choose.
 Currently, during cataract surgery, your natural lens is removed and replaced with an artificial intraocular lens.
 The technology of these IOLs has vastly evolved from people having to wear very thick glasses after surgery to patients now being able to see 20/20 after surgery without wearing glasses.

 IOLs have been around since the mid-1960’s, though the first FDA approval for one occurred in 1981.
 Before that, if you had cataracts removed, you had to still wear very thick eyeglasses or special contact lenses to see afterward because there was no artificial one to replace it.
 The cataract surgery itself was considered very dangerous and would have patients hospitalized for many days with sandbags on both sides of their head so they wouldn’t go blind.
 Now the surgery is painless, done in minutes, and has you seeing great and feeling great in an hour.

 Today, the IOLs that are offered solve more vision problems than ever, and doctors are advising their patients to have the surgery a lot sooner because of the great outcomes and for the overall safety that great eyesight gives you.

 Choosing the right lens depends on your overall eye health and your visual needs.
-Below is some information we hope you can find useful, but overall it is best to make an appointment to come see our outstanding cataract surgeons and discuss what options are best for you.
+Below is some information we hope you can find useful, but overall it is best to make an appointment to see our outstanding cataract surgeons and discuss what options are best for you.

-Monofocal IOL gives patients the option to see at a single point, usually at distance.
+Monofocal IOL gives patients the option to see at a single point, usually at a distance.
 This option requires the need for glasses for near, intermediate, and astigmatism correction.

 Tecnis Multi-focal Lens